hmlongco/Factory/Sources/Factory/Factory.docc/Registrations.md

 ```

 ### Parameters
-Example of parameterized functional registration in a Factory 2.0 container
+Example of parameterized functional registration in a Factory 2.0 container.

 ```swift
 extension Container {